open-spaced-repetition/srs-benchmark/README.md

 Total number of users: 19,990.

 Total number of reviews for evaluation: 708,151,820.
+Same-day reviews are excluded; only one review per day (the first chronologically) is used by each algorithm.
+This is why the number of reviews is significantly lower than the 1.5 billion mentioned earlier.
+Plus, an outlier filter is also used.

 The following tables represent the weighted means and the 99% confidence intervals.
 The best result is highlighted in **bold**.
 The rightmost column shows the number of optimizable (trainable) parameters.
 If a parameter is a constant, it is not included.